githubtraining/intro-to-html/responses/00-openapr.md

 1. Create a pull request.
 You can either [use this direct link](https://github.com/{{ user.username }}/{{ repo }}/compare/master...add-index?expand=1), or go to the **Code** tab, click on **New Pull Request**, select **base: master**, and **compare: add-index**.
 1. Add a descriptive title to your pull request, something like "Add the index.html file".
-1. Add a descriptive body to you pull request.
+1. Add a descriptive body to your pull request.
 1. Click **Create pull request**.

 <hr>